Elena-Weber/Elena-Weber/README.md

 # Hi there! 👋 I am Elena.

-A former English Teacher, now a Software Engineer, I study human and programming languages, love challenges and effectively communicate with both - people and computers.
+A former English Teacher, now a Software Engineer, I study human and programming languages, love solving problems and effectively communicate with both - people and computers.
 I'm a lifelong learner for whom coding is life!

-- 🌱  I’m currently learning UI and Typescript.
+- 🌱  I’m currently learning UI/UX.
 - 💬  Ask me about web development.
 - ⚡  Fun fact: I'm an Instagram blogger and have lived in 3 countries.